mayel/docs.coopcloud.tech/docs/index.md

 the operation and management of free software applications.
 The project was initiated by [Autonomic].

-The project arose out the understanding that technology cooperatives continue to struggle to deliver free software solutions without relying on monopolies such as Google, Microsoft and Amazon for technical infrastructure and software tools.
+The project arose out of the understanding that technology cooperatives continue to struggle to deliver free software solutions without relying on monopolies such as Google, Microsoft and Amazon for technical infrastructure and software tools.
 The contradictions of working with these abusive and extractive forces brings the idea of offering an alternative into question.

 [The technological crisis is a social crisis].
 Therefore, building an alternative digital future cannot be done without broad and meaningful